pote/gpm/README.md

 * `-f <path/to/file>`          - by default gpm will look at the directory you are running gpm from, but you can specify a file.

-* `-a <package import path>`   - retrieves latest release (git tag) from the project's page and adds it to the (works only with github repositories).
-                                 Godeps file.

-* `-H`                         - used along with `-a`, instead of the latest release only the latest commit SHA is added to the Godeps file.

 ### Tags or commit hashes